tst2005/love-network/README.md

 I started with my space game, that is a turn-based game.

-# Different kind of need
+# Different kind of network

  1. (Small-LAN) Play with some friends at home (without Internet required) : broadcast, no security (game without password), no closed game needed.